Paulo-Sts/Matematica/conteúdo/aritmetica/regra-de-tres.md

 | 3          | 4         | 10        | 240.000 |
 | 2          | 6         | x         | 480.000 |

-2. identificar com a reta em x as grandezas
+2. Identificar com a reta em x as grandezas

 <br>